GregoDs/weather_app/README.md

 Weather Now is a Flutter-based weather application that provides real-time weather updates for cities around the world.
 The app allows users to search for weather information by city name and automatically loads the last searched city's weather when the app is reopened.

+Now containerized with **Docker** for consistent builds and portable development environments. 🐳

 ---

 ## Features 🚀